holiman/vmstats/README.md

 This repo is a collection of vm statistics, gathered from a geth instance.

+Every data point represents `10k` blocks.
+All opcodes are not represented in the charts.

+For time spent, most  opcodes are present.
+For `Cost of ops`, only those with a static cost are included.

 Examples from a `m5.2xlargge` aws instance that did a full-sync.

 ### Time spent